 Looking for Your Missing Pet?

-2. CLICK HERE to fill out a Lost Report or come to the shelter at 402 Bryant St. or call us at 805-646-6505.
+1. To fill out a Lost animal report, click one of the following: LOST DOGS , LOST CATS , or OTHER LOST or come to the shelter at 402 Bryant St. or call us at 805-646-6505.
 We will take a report that will help us compare your animal to found animals in the area.

 a.
 Ventura County Animal Services, 600 Aviation Drive, Camarillo, 805-388-4341 (PLEASE NOTE: Animal Services will not take lost reports over the phone.
 You MUST go in to file the report or file online at vcas.us)